Arize-ai/phoenix/README.md

 ## Thanks

 -   [UMAP](https://github.com/lmcinnes/umap) For unlocking the ability to visualize and reason about embeddings
--   [HDBSCAN](https://github.com/scikit-learn-contrib/hdbscan) For providing a clustering algorithm aids in the discovery of drift and performance degredation
+-   [HDBSCAN](https://github.com/scikit-learn-contrib/hdbscan) For providing a clustering algorithm to aid in the discovery of drift and performance degradation

 ## License